-In lieu of our annual in-person event, we’ll be sharing messages and performances from the Communities Rise family throughout the week.
-You will hear from members of our Capacity Building cohort and learn more about changes since our merger.
+In lieu of our annual in-person event, we shared messages and performances from the Communities Rise family throughout the week.
+Check out the videos below to hear from members of our Capacity Building cohort and learn more about changes since our merger.

-Our goal is to raise $30,000 by Friday, August 28th to meet current demand for support from nonprofits and microenterprises led by communities of color in our region.
+We exceeded our goal of raising $30,000 to meet the current demand for support from nonprofits and microenterprises led by communities of color in our region.
 Uplifting the people and organizations who are disproportionately impacted by this pandemic is as essential as ever.

-On this page, you can find the video messages as they are released and we invite you to donate via the button above or below.
-All gifts are 100% tax deductible.
+On this page, you can find the video messages released throughout the week.
 Thank you to each of you for joining us in this campaign, whether through giving, sharing, or following along.

 Thank You To Our Sponsors